 “Unsupervised probation” may or may not include a probation officer.
 If you commit a misdemeanor or felony during probation, it might be revoked, and you could face part or all of your original term.

 You could also be charged with the new crime that revoked your probation.
 In the event of a probation breach, the prosecution’s burden of proof is reduced to “predominance of the evidence.”

 Can Felonies Be Reduced to Misdemeanors?

-This can be done in four ways: by entering a plea deal, by participating in a diversion program, by finishing probation, or by establishing that there are no felony elements in the crime in the case of “wobbler” charges.
+This can be done in four ways: by entering a plea deal, participating in a diversion program, finishing misdemeanor probation, or by establishing that there are no felony elements in the crime in the case of “wobbler” charges.

 The 3 Stages of the Criminal Court Process for a Misdemeanor

 1. Misdemeanor Arrangement

 When an officer or a citizen decides to file a misdemeanor charge, the charging document is the next step.
 Most of the time, the officer or citizen who files the complaint has to give enough facts for probable cause.
 This means that the judge who looks at the complaint has to decide that it is likely that a crime happened.
 When this happens, a warrant or a summons will be sent out.